Ripley's Game (film): Reception

-The film received positive critical reviews, with a 92% "fresh" rating on Rotten Tomatoes, based on 24 reviews.
+The film received positive reviews, with a 92% "fresh" rating on Rotten Tomatoes, based on 24 reviews.
 The website's consensus reads: "Led by a suitably slimy performance from John Malkovich, Ripley's Game brings Patricia Highsmith's bestselling sociopath brilliantly to life."
 Roger Ebert added Ripley's Game to his "Great Movies" list, calling it "the best of the four" Ripley films he had seen (the other three being Purple Noon, The American Friend, and The Talented Mr. Ripley).
 He wrote Malkovich is "precisely the Tom Ripley I imagine when I read the novels," praising what he felt to be "one of [his] most brilliant and insidious performances; a study in evil that teases the delicate line between heartlessness and the faintest glimmers of feeling."
 Ebert criticized the decision not to release the film theatrically in North America, writing: "The failure to open it theatrically was a shameful blunder."

 Peter Travers of Rolling Stone gave the film 3.5 stars out of 4, writing: "John Malkovich, oozing danger and sinister charm, gives one of the year’s most memorable and mesmerizing performances in Ripley’s Game...
 Malkovich oils himself around the plot - icy cool one moment, blazingly violent the next - with a master's finesse.
 Highsmith wrote five Ripley novels, and other actors have played the part, most recently and most blandly Matt Damon in The Talented Mr. Ripley.
 But Malkovich owns the role.
 He plays it for keeps."
 David Rooney of Variety wrote "Malkovich's elegantly malicious performance gives Ripley's Game a magnetic center, complemented by Liliana Cavani's efficient direction and an enjoyable retro feel that recalls the British Cold War thrillers of the 1960s.
 Despite some pedestrian plotting and a final act that could be tighter, this is suspenseful adult entertainment that should find a receptive audience."

 Other critics were less favorable, such as Peter Bradshaw of The Guardian, who gave the film two stars out of five.
 Some critics compared the film unfavorably to Wim Wenders' 1977 adaptation, The American Friend.
 Nathan Rabin of A.V.
 Club wrote "Ripley's Game fatally lacks the squirmy, desperate humanity that made Wenders' take on the same material so hauntingly tragic.
 Like Malkovich's suavely generic international criminal, it's all craft and no soul, with complexity and depth functioning as collateral damage for its slick thriller mechanics."
 Neil Young's Film Lounge gave Ripley's Game a score of 6 out of 10, calling the film a "largely uninspired" adaptation by a "pedestrian" director.
-This critic referred to The American Friend as "brilliant" by comparison, feeling that "any viewer who is a fan of Highsmith and/or The American Friend will have major problems with this version."
+Young said The American Friend was "brilliant" by comparison, and that any fan of Highsmith or The American Friend would "have major problems with this version".